AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The EStaRS: Enclosed Stacked Rapid Sand filter, is a compact filter that can be amended to a 1 L/s floc/sed unit to provide a filter.
-EStaRS are also used for low flow plants because they are less resource intensive to construct [than what?].
+EStaRS are also used for low flow plants because they are less resource intensive to construct than a small version of the full-size concrete filter.
 Because the filter is constructed using only pipes and couplings, the possible EStaRS sizes are discretized as pipes are not available in every concievable size.
 This constraint means that there are only three available sizes of EStaRS: 1 ft, 2ft, and 3 ft diameter, which treat .764 L/s, 3.07 L/s, and 7.024 L/s, respectively [How did you choose these sizes?
 WHich sizes have been built?
 What about 1.5 ft?
 How long can the branches be without requiring end support?
 What is the maximum length of branch that is used in OStaRS?
 This is a structural issue.
 A cantilevered pipe must be less than half as long as a pipe that is held at both ends (as is the case in OStaRS).
 Thus we need structural testing of our inlet and outlet branches before building EStaRS that require stronger branches than are used in the OStaRS. ].
 Each plant should have at least 2 filters so that one can still be in use even when the other is in backwash.
 If the plant flow is more than corresponds with 2 filters additional filters can be added in parallel to accomodate addtional flow.

 Some parts of the design are the same as for the open StaRS filter!
 The stacked trunk and branch system is the most notable of these similarities, with key differences being in how the inlet and outlet system can be designed.
-Both the "traditional" concrete entrance/exit channel and boxes can be used, but more compact is what is called the "Micky Mouse" design [Unclear sentence][link to figure].
+Both the "traditional" concrete entrance/exit channel and boxes can be used, but a more compact design is what is called the "Micky Mouse" filter [link to figure].
 This design features entrance and exit tanks made from large diameter pipes rather than concrete making them modular.
 Most of this design file considers the shared characteristics of the concrete and "Micky Mouse", but places where the design varies will be noted.

 [Discuss flow control for filters in parallel.
 A team researched a weir system for this about a year ago.]